Orders

 Credit note

-If you post costs on your sales orders, you can conveniently create an invoice based on the posted costs.
+If you post costs on your sales orders, you can create an invoice based on the posted costs.
 This saves you time and ensures that all your costs are invoiced to the customer.

 - Updated